kovidgoyal/rapydscript-ng/README.md

 ```

 This is especially useful with function definitions, since you will immediately know what kind of object the function takes in just by skimming its signature.

-#### Libraries
-I recommend that developers rely on native JavaScript logic when possible, rather than libraries like `math.pyj` and `re.pyj`.
-While they mimic Python without problems and work quite well, they introduce extra overhead that your web app doesn't need.
-Additionally, I think `re` module in Python is unnecessarily complex, and JavaScript's `RegExp` object is much easier to use.
-With that said, these libraries can be extremely useful for porting large applications from Python to the web, but if you're writing new code, it will probably be easier to maintain if you decide to use native JavaScript alternatives (such as `Math` and `RegExp`) instead.

 #### External Libraries and Classes
 RapydScript will pick up any classes you declare yourself as well as native JavaScript classes.
 It will not, however, pick up class-like objects created by outside frameworks.
 There are two approaches for dealing with those.
 One is via `@external` decorator, the other is via `new` operator when declaring such object.
 To keep code legible and consistent, I strongly prefer the use of `@external` decorator over the `new` operator for several reasons, even if it may be more verbose: